Paulo César (footballer, born 1978)

-Paulo César Arruda Parente (born 26 August 1978), known as Paulo César, is a Brazilian football manager and former player who is the assistant coach of Paris Saint-Germain Women.
+Paulo César Arruda Parente (born 26 August 1978), known as Paulo César, is a Brazilian football manager and former player who is currently the head coach of Paris Saint-Germain Women.

 Playing career

 César has previously played for Nacional-SP, Flamengo, Fluminense FC, EC Vitória, Botafogo, Vasco da Gama, Santos FC and Paris St-Germain.

 On 24 January 2007 he made his Toulouse Ligue 1 debut against Nice and on 26 August 2009 the Brazilian midfielder of Toulouse FC, had announced his transfer to Fluminense FC, the footballer has signed a contract for one season with Tricolor carioca.
 On 12 January 2010, Fluminense released the midfielder at his request.
 On 25 February 2010 Grêmio Recreativo Barueri signed the former Fluminense right-back until the end of the season.
 On 11 January 2011, the ex-national team player set to move to São Caetano from Barueri.

 Coaching career

-César was aappointed manager of Juventude in 2017.
+César was appointed manager of Juventude in 2017.